-It is the goal of the Healthy Bytes Initiative that partners unite in sharing the same nutrition information at the same time across the county.
-Residents will see the messaging in different locations which will reinforce the nutrition education and potentially lead to better food choices.
+The Healthy Bytes Initiative, established in 2017 through the Food & Nutrition Group (FNG), was designed to unite community partners to share the same nutrition information at the same time across the county.
+Residents would see the messaging in different locations which reinforces nutrition education and potentially could lead to better food choices.